Configuration of brute force protection¶

 Behavioral attacks are characterized by a large number of requests with different forced parameter values sent to a typical URL for a limited timeframe.

 When searching for brute‑force attack signs, Wallarm nodes analyze only HTTP requests that do not contain signs of other attack types.
 For example, the requests are not considered to be a part of brute-force attack in the following cases:

 - These requests contain signs of input validation attacks.

 - These requests match the regular expression specified in the rule Define a request as an attack based on a regular expression.

 These instructions provide steps to configure brute force protection.

-If the WAF node is deployed behind a proxy server or load balancer, then configure displaying of a real IP address of the client.
+If the filtering node is deployed behind a proxy server or load balancer, then configure displaying of a real IP address of the client.

 Configure the trigger Mark as brute force/dirbust.

 Open the Wallarm Console → section Triggers and open the window for trigger creation.